 Download the Screaming Frog app and scan your website for free if you have less than 500 pages.
 You can export multiple CVS files.
 It’s kinda techy looking, the interface is not user friendly, but it’s an amazing tool.
-You gotta love the name, right?!
+(It’s such a cool name!)

 The other free resource is Ubersuggest by Neil Patel.
 He is an SEO guru who disrupted the SEO industry by offering his Uberuggest tool for free.
 If you have bosses that are picky or snobby about the data they trust, definitely use this tool.
 It’s very user friendly and you immediately have actionable “to-do’s.”
-For example, let’s say you are pulled into an “online” meeting and get put on the spot asking “What are your ideas to grow our sales digitally?”
-Scan your website with Ubersuggest and respond by saying “hey, how about we boost our low wordcount web pages with meaningful new content?
+If you are pulled into a meeting and put on the spot asking, “What are your ideas to grow our sales digitally?”
+Immediately, scan your website with Ubersuggest and respond by saying “hey, how about we boost our high traffic, but low wordcount web pages with meaningful new content?
 That will result in high SEO impact, potentially building our Google presence and boosting digital sales!”

 Keep your digital house in order

-Maybe you’ve already completed your tech audit early in the pandemic, but perhaps it warrants another look to address diversity and inclusion.
+Maybe you completed your tech audit early in the pandemic, but perhaps it warrants another fresh look.
 Finally, be diligent in keeping your website accessible and secure.
-That’s a whole other topic, but add it to your “must do” list.
+That’s a whole other topic but add it to your “must do” digital list.